What is History of Computer

 Charles Xavier

-A French scientist Charles Xavier developed a machine that
+A French scientist Charles Xavier developed a machine that could perform addition

 subtraction, multiplication and division.